RenneJ/forager/README.md

 # FORAGER

 ## Keep your foraging spots safe!

 Forager is a React Native (javascript) + Firebase app made as a final project for Haaga-Helia UAS [course on Mobile Programming](https://haagahelia.github.io/mobilecourse/).

+Offline usage is important in this app.
+Foraging data is stored locally in React Native Async Storage.

 ### About structure